Bird Island - a seabird refuge

 At the northern end of the Outer Harbor breakwater a small but significant island has been forming.

 Bird Island is such a new phenomenon that it is still technically defined as 'exposed sea floor'.
-The island started as a small sand spit when the Outer Harbor breakwater was built in the 1960s and was consolidated with dredging deposits in the 1970s.
+The island started as a small sand spit when the Outer Harbor breakwater was built in 1906 and was consolidated with dredging deposits in the 1970s.
 It is made of coarse shell-grit, sand and clay extending for approximately 1600m.

 The island has been stabilised by saltmarsh and other vegetation and is now a significant bird colony.
 It provides habitat for species of national and international significance.
 Many that use the island are listed on treaties Australia has signed with China, the Republic of Korea and Japan.

 - a significant roost and feeding site for migratory and non-migratory shorebirds

 - a breeding rookery for seabirds such as the endangered Fairy Tern

 - home to the state’s largest Australian Pelican colony outside the Coorong

 - significant for non-migratory shorebirds such as Pied and Sooty oystercatchers and the Red-capped Plover, reflecting the value of the adjacent tidal flats for feeding.